 - Powerwheels – 85% of theme camp spaces were guaranteed access to the grid last year.
 And this year we’re going even bigger!
 Powerwheels is already hard at work on making sure even more assigned theme camp spaces have electricity in 2018!
 Keep your fingers crossed!

 - RV/Camping Cars – Does your camp have any wheeled infrastructure?
 All trailers, RVs, vans being slept in, busses, etc. need to be registered.
 However, they will NOT need a seperate RV camping pass.
 You can register vehicles on the ‘Logistics’ portion of your application, and you can update the form if things change by emailing email@example.com.

 - The first arrivals of your camp will be given all vehicle camping passes associated with your camp during placement.
 With the exception of special requests granted by space/production, vehicles can not be part of your frontage.

 - Early Access – If needed, your camp can come set-up on the Sunday before gate opens, starting at 12pm.
 Please remember that early entry is a privilege granted to you to work on your infrastructure.

 Are there any rules or policies I need to know?

-Once you have accessed your space, no matter what time of the week, you are required to have one person present and accountable for your camp at all times.
+Once you have started to set up, no matter what time of the week, you are required to have one person on site who is accountable for your camp at all times.